reddit-economics/economics-wiki/faq_automation.md

 (by /u/vodkahaze)

 ----
-#Automation

-A common misconception is that automation will cause long term, [structural](https://en.wikipedia.org/wiki/Structural_unemployment) unemployment.
+#A common misconception is that automation will cause long term, [structural](https://en.wikipedia.org/wiki/Structural_unemployment) unemployment.
 The line of thinking often leads to a prescription of an expansion of the social safety net, sometimes in the form of a [universal basic income](https://www.reddit.com/r/Economics/wiki/faq_basicincome) or an equivalent welfare scheme.

 While a universal basic income is not necessarily a bad idea, it is not a good prescription to address the problems automation is predicted to cause (a proposed basic income welfare scheme should stand on its own merits).